sd3ph/sd3ph.github.io/README.md

             <img src="cover1.png" alt="Highlight cover image" style="width: 100%; aspect-ratio: 21 / 9; object-fit: cover; margin-bottom: 20px; border-radius: 6px;">

             <h2> Hello World !</h2>
-            <p>We are a group of researchers exploring physics at the interface of artificial intelligence, working in a deeply collaborative and interdisciplinary setting.
+            <p>We are a group of creative researchers exploring physics at the interface of artificial intelligence, working in a deeply collaborative and interdisciplinary setting.
 Our goal is to understand complex systems and to see how modern computational approaches, especially deep learning, can contribute to solutions for societal good.
 Our main research interests include:</p>
 <ul>
 <li><b>Collective Intelligence in Natural and Artificial Systems:</b> How do large groups of individual agents—be they birds in a flock, cells in a tissue, or robots in a swarm—coordinate to achieve complex, group-level goals?
 We explore the physical principles behind this emergent intelligence, studying how local rules and interactions give rise to sophisticated collective behaviors in both living and engineered systems.</li>
 <li><b>Physics of Living Matter:</b> We view biological tissues as a form of active matter.
 We study the collective migration and self-organization of cells to better understand fundamental processes like wound healing, tissue development, and morphogenesis.
 By creating computational models that capture the interplay between cellular forces and signaling, we hope to contribute insights that could one day aid in regenerative medicine.</li>